 Part of the beach, looking to the sea, located left of the dock, is wide and sandy at the beginning and then it narrows towards the part of the beach known as Platani, for the plane wood in the hinterland.

 This part of the city is, according to us, the most beautiful part of Stavros, because it is abundant with natural shade, it's nicely arranged and obviously maintained.
 The beach is somewhere narrower, somewhere broader, with tiny sand on the shore, and mostly sandy in the water, but somewhere with stones and sea hedgehogs, so be careful.
 Shoal is here also long, so the sandy parts are ideal for children.
-There's also enough room for everyone with own equipment and there are also cafes with deck chairs that are available for all day use, along with drinks or coffee.
-Everyone who loves natural shade, can also enjoy here without parasols.
+There's also enough room for everyone with own equipment and there are also cafes with deck chairs that are available for all-day use, along with drinks or coffee.
+Everyone who loves natural shade can also enjoy here without parasols.

-Beach in Stavros is mostly arranged, there are showers, changing rooms, lifeguards and access to disabled people.
+The beach in Stavros is mostly arranged, there are showers, changing rooms, lifeguards and access to disabled people.

 If you like to walkabout, you can take a stroll along the beach to the Olympiada and find beautiful, small and clean bays where you can be alone, but also some nice parts with fine cafes.

 Often there's a breeze, especially in the afternoon and from the second half of August onward.
 This wind does not cause waves like Asprovalta and Vrasna, but it can blur the sea by raising sand from the bottom.
-The wind can be exceptionally pleasant during summer heat.
+The wind can be exceptionally pleasant during the summer heat.

-This place is alive throughout the year, because it's not built for touristic purpose and it has a long tradition.
+This place is alive throughout the year because it's not built for touristic purpose and it has a long tradition.
 Ano Stavros or Upper Stavros starts after a few minutes walk uphill from the beach.
 It's a nice place with a traditional atmosphere.
 You can reach it by foot if you don't mind walking uphill for about half an hour to the highest point.
 Along the way, you can visit several churches, walk through narrow streets and by the traditional taverns.
-At the end, you'll arrive to the restaurant Agnanti, on a hill, with a beautiful view of the entire Strimonikos Bay, Stavros, Vrasna, Asprovalta and a 10km long beach.
-In this restaurant you can dine or have a drink in the shade of a plane tree, and they also have a parking space.
+In the end, you'll arrive at the restaurant Agnanti, on a hill, with a beautiful view of the entire Strimonikos Bay, Stavros, Vrasna, Asprovalta and a 10km long beach.
+In this restaurant, you can dine or have a drink in the shade of a plane tree, and they also have a parking space.
 If you wish, you can continue a bit further up to the chapel dedicated to the prophet Elijah and the cross that's well illuminated during the night.

 Stavros is recommended to less demanding tourists, who don't care if the place is top-arranged, picturesque and fairy-like as a postcard.
-Stavros is a city that lives, resembles to any town that is not on the coast, no facade walls, courtyards and perfectly maintained public spaces.
-Its beauty is in a long beach, natural shade, relaxed atmosphere, good and healthy climate that is pleasant to everyone, favorable prices and various amenities for children and adults.
+Stavros is a city that lives, resembles any town that is not on the coast, no facade walls, courtyards and perfectly maintained public spaces.
+Its beauty is in a long beach, natural shade, relaxed atmosphere, a good and healthy climate that is pleasant to everyone, favourable prices and various amenities for children and adults.

 All in all, Stavros offers everything needed for a pleasant holiday and from the visitors themselves depends on how they will accept and experience everything offered.
 If you want more affordable prices and cheaper holiday in general, Stavros can be a good choice.

-Click here to check accommodation in Stavros.
+Click here to check accommodation offer in Stavros.